qualityshepherd/sahi-examples/README.txt

-Sahi Examples
+SAHI TEST EXAMPLES

+Sahi is a fantastic test automation tool similar to Selenium or Watir.
+You can download the open source version (fully functional) at http://sahi.co.in

-These are various example scripts I've created to illustrate Sahi's functionaliy...
+These are various example tests/scripts I've created to illustrate some of Sahi's functionaliy...

 Most of these are on display @ http://qualityshepherd.com